 An Open Ending (OE) means the author intentionally withholds final answers — the fate of a character, a relationship, or a plot is left for the reader to decide.
 OE is a craft choice, not laziness, and is common in literary fiction, dystopia and sci-fi.

 If you enjoy books that keep generating discussion after the last page, OE is for you.
 If you need closure, OE can be frustrating.
-The list below flags how open each ending is and what triggers to expect.
+The list below flags how open each ending is (missing information / silence / dual interpretation) and the triggers to expect.